nseymoursmith/evapotranspiration-prototype/README.md

 # TODOs

-- [ ] Build a decent docker template for the rust API
+- [✓] Build a decent docker template for the rust API [KN 4/11/23]
-- [ ] Set up CI to deploy to digitalocean droplet using ssh and docker
+- [] Set up CI to deploy to digitalocean droplet using ssh and docker

 # User flow